-Batting first in this winner-takes-all clash in Birmingham, Australia were restricted by the Porteas for just 213 in 49.2 overs.
+Batting first in this winner-takes-all clash in Birmingham, Australia were restricted by the Proteas for just 213 in 49.2 overs.
 Shaun Pollock was the pick of the bowlers for South Africa, as he ended with outstanding figures of 5/36.
 Meanwhile, Allan Donald too had an outstanding game with the ball as he scalped 4 wickets for just 32 runs in 10 overs.

 As for Australia, their batsmen fell like nine pins and as many as five batsmen were dismissed for a duck.
-The only saving grace for the Aussies was the 90-run partnership between Steve Waugh (56) and Michael Bevan (65), which played a more than crucial role in them reaching the score that they eventually did.
+The only saving grace for the Aussies was the 90-run partnership between Steve Waugh (56) and Michael Bevan (65), which played more than a crucial role in them reaching the score that they eventually did.

 Chasing the modest target, the Proteas got off to a flying start in the match, with openers Herschelle Gibbs and Gary Kirsten coming to the fore.
 However, the situation of the match changed drastically, when Shane Warne (4/29) was introduced into the attack as he ripped through the top-order.